christensenmichael0/Website_Optimization/README.md

 });
 ```

 6.)
-Create 40 sliding pizzas instead of 200 to improve performance and still get
+Create only the necessary number of sliding pizzas instead of 200 to improve performance and still get the desired visual effect.
-the desired visual effect.
-Also, initially sized the pizza elements to 100 x 100 to
-prevent the browser from having to resize/repaint (pizza_compress-resized.png).
 Also,
 create movingPizza1 array so do not have to run querySelector inside for loop
 ```
 document.addEventListener('DOMContentLoaded', function() {

   var cols = 8;
   var s = 256;

+  // Dynamically calculate the number of pizzas required to fill up the screen var height = window.screen.height;
+  var rows = height / s;
+  var requiredPizzas= Math.ceil(rows*cols);

   //Optimization: create elem variable